-Solving global water problems requires a multidisciplinary approach to knowledge and skills.
+Solving global water problems requires a multidisciplinary approach of knowledge and skills.
 That is why the Wetsus Institute and three Dutch universities offer a joint degree in Water Technology.

-The master Water Technology is a two-year programme offered jointly by Wageningen University, University Twente and the University of Groningen with all education being provided at Wetsus, European Centre of Excellence for sustainable water technology, in Leeuwarden.
+The Water Technology Master's degree program is a two-year program offered jointly by Wageningen University, University Twente, and the University of Groningen with all education being provided at Wetsus, European Centre of Excellence for sustainable water technology, in Leeuwarden.

 In the field of water technology, breakthrough technological developments are required.
 Not only to enable the export ambitions of the water sector but also to solve global threats and challenges in society.

 The main added value of the course lies in the multidisciplinary study of biotechnology and separation technology.
 Such a combined technological approach may offer a solution to global developments, within business and society, and have a worldwide impact on the demand for and use of water.

 This program will qualify you as the expert who is able to participate in resolving worldwide water issues.
 It enables students to complement their Sciences Bachelor's degree with the scientific knowledge and capabilities that they need for a successful career in the dynamic international setting of business and research.

 Collaboration, Integration, and Top-Level Research.

 As a student in Water Technology, you will be in the center of the multidisciplinary laboratory of Wetsus, in which 80% of the research will be carried out.
 Wetsus is situated in Leeuwarden, the Netherlands.
 By inviting all the researchers to one location, maximal cooperation and creativity are generated.
 The researchers are seconded by the participating EU-universities at Wetsus, but the universities carry scientific responsibility for the projects.